anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Compute
-     - The Architecture **should** include industry standard hardware management systems at both HW device level (embedded) and HW platform level (external to device).
+     - The Architecture **should** include industry standard hardware management systems at both HW device level (embedded) and HW platform level (external to device)
      -
    * - inf.com.03
      - Compute
-     - The Architecture **should** support Symmetric Multiprocessing with shared memory access as well as Simultaneous Multithreading.
+     - The Architecture **should** support Symmetric Multiprocessing with shared memory access as well as Simultaneous Multithreading -
-     -
    * - inf.stg.08
      - Storage
-     - The Architecture **should** allow use of externally provided large archival storage for its Backup / Restore / Archival needs.
+     - The Architecture **should** allow use of externally provided large archival storage for its Backup / Restore / Archival needs -
-     -
    * - inf.stg.09
      - Storage
-     - The Architecture **should** make available all non-host OS / Hypervisor / Host systems storage as network-based Block, File or Object Storage for tenant/management consumption.
+     - The Architecture **should** make available all non-host OS / Hypervisor / Host systems storage as network-based Block, File or Object Storage for tenant/management consumption
      -
    * - inf.stg.10
      - Storage
-     - The Architecture **should** provide local Block storage for Instances.
+     - The Architecture **should** provide local Block storage for Instances
      - :ref:`ref_arch/openstack/chapters/chapter03:virtual storage`
    * - inf.nw.04
      - Network
-     - The Architecture **should** support service function chaining.
+     - The Architecture **should** support service function chaining -
-     -
    * - inf.nw.06
      - Network
-     - The Architecture **should** support Distributed Virtual Routing (DVR) to allow compute nodes to route traffic efficiently.
+     - The Architecture **should** support Distributed Virtual Routing (DVR) to allow compute nodes to route traffic efficiently -
-     -
    * - inf.nw.08
      - Network
-     - The Cloud Infrastructure Network Fabric **should** embrace the concepts of open networking and disaggregation using commodity networking hardware and disaggregated Network Operating Systems.
+     - The Cloud Infrastructure Network Fabric **should** embrace the concepts of open networking and disaggregation using commodity networking hardware and disaggregated Network Operating Systems -
-     -
    * - inf.nw.09
      - Network
-     - The Cloud Infrastructure Network Fabric **should** embrace open-based standards and technologies.
+     - The Cloud Infrastructure Network Fabric **should** embrace open-based standards and technologies
      -
    * - inf.nw.11
      - Network
-     - The Cloud Infrastructure Network Fabric **should** be architected to provide a standardised, scalable, and repeatable deployment model across all applicable Cloud Infrastructure sites.
+     - The Cloud Infrastructure Network Fabric **should** be architected to provide a standardised, scalable, and repeatable deployment model across all applicable Cloud Infrastructure sites -
-     -
    * - inf.nw.17
      - Network
-     - The Architecture **should** use dual stack IPv4 and IPv6 for Cloud Infrastructure internal networks.
+     - The Architecture **should** use dual stack IPv4 and IPv6 for Cloud Infrastructure internal networks
      -
    * - inf.acc.01
      - Acceleration
-     - The Architecture **should** support Application Specific Acceleration (exposed to VNFs).
+     - The Architecture **should** support Application Specific Acceleration (exposed to VNFs)
      - :ref:`ref_arch/openstack/chapters/chapter03:acceleration`
    * - inf.acc.02
      - Acceleration
-     - The Architecture **should** support Cloud Infrastructure Acceleration (such as SmartNICs).
+     - The Architecture **should** support Cloud Infrastructure Acceleration (such as SmartNICs)
      - `OpenStack Future - Specs defined
        <https://specs.openstack.org/openstack/neutron-specs/specs/stein/neutron-ovs-agent-support-baremetal-with-smart-nic.html>`__
    * - inf.acc.03
      - Acceleration
-     - The Architecture **may** rely on on SR-IOV PCI-Pass through to provide acceleration to VNFs.
+     - The Architecture **may** rely on on SR-IOV PCI-Pass through to provide acceleration to VNFs
      -
    * - inf.img.01
      - Image
-     - The Architecture **should** make the immutable images available via location independent means.
+     - The Architecture **should** make the immutable images available via location independent means
      - :ref:`ref_arch/openstack/chapters/chapter04:glance`

 VIM Recommendations